bit-cloner/sentimocker/Readme.md

 sentimocker interactively asks the user to choose from a list of options to get the right mock data for the right plan/run.
-It then unpacks the tar.gz file into /mocks directory Developers can then copy requred files into test/ folder and edit mock files as permissionspass and fail criteria.
+It then unpacks the tar.gz file into /mocks directory Developers can then copy required files into test/ folder and edit mock files as per pass and fail criteria.